 - Provide a flexible upgrade path for users who want to expand their tape storage as their needs grow.

-This guide is for anyone who wants to understand more about the IBM TS4500 tape library.
+This publication is for anyone who wants to understand more about the IBM TS4500 tape library.
 It is particularly suitable for IBM clients, IBM Business Partners, IBM specialist sales representatives, and technical specialists.

 Chapter 1.
 IBM TS4500 tape library